2023 Camping Weeks and Themes

 Many of our counselors are former Cherith campers whose own faith became real to them at Camp Cherith, motivating them to return as adults to cultivate that same passion for Christ in the next generation of campers.
 Some counselors are parents of campers (though their children are not placed with them.)
 Others are young adults or college students seeking a meaningful summer ministry experience.
 Each counselor is under direct leadership of a divisional director, who is actively involved in every aspect of camp life.
 All of Camp Cherith’s paid and volunteer staff member must go through an application and screening process that includes reference checks and criminal background checks.
 They also sign the camp’s Statement of Faith.
 Through the years, God has faithfully provided our campers with counselors who are great mentors and role models for the Christian life.

 We don’t want to turn any campers away from Camp Cherith for financial reasons, so we’re committed to making partial scholarships and/or payment plans available to families who are experiencing financial hardship.
-Download scholarship application above or contact registrar for payment plan details.
+Download scholarship application above or contact registrar at firstname.lastname@example.org for scholarship information or for payment plan details.
 A special thanks to those who support our scholarship fund by adding a donation on their child’s camp registration form.